 - Risk assessments are taken seriously and used to good effect to promote safety.
-Risk assessments are available for all aspects of the school's work, including premises and equipment, on-site activities, off-site activities, venues used, transport.
+Risk assessments are available for all aspects of the school's work, including school trips, health and safety.
 Where relevant, risk assessments are carried out for individual pupils and supported by action plans identifying how potential risks would be managed.
-(EVOLVE). - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.
+This includes systems such as Evolve for school trips. - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.